-Midwest Engineered Systems has been integrating modern welding and sensor technology into its robotic systems allowing us to reliably mitigate common problems such as part variability and thermal distortion on a wide variety of light gauge materials.
+Midwest Engineered Systems has been integrating modern welding processes and advanced sensor technology into its robotic systems to reliably mitigate the effects of common issures such as part variability and thermal distortion on a wide variety of light gauge materials.
 Regardless of material type or robotic welding process needed, MWES has the experience necessary to increase throughput without sacrificing quality or reliablity.

 Light Gauge Robotic Welding

 Automated welding processes have advanced to handle a variety of material thicknesses, including thin-gauge materials.
-Improved welding and sensor technologies allow factories and other facilities to efficiently produce welded components while still accounting for issues such as thermal distortion and part variability across many different types of materials.
+Improved welding and sensor technologies allow factories and other facilities to efficiently produce welded components while still accounting for issues such as thermal distortion and part variability across many different industries.

-This form of automated welding is used to weld thin-gauge metals such as austenitic stainless steel and carbon steel.
+Robotic welding has shown it’s ability to weld thin-gauge metals, even difficult metals such as austenitic stainless steel and carbon steel efficiently.
 Thin-gauge materials are considered to be 18-ga. to 0.1875-in. for stainless steel and 24-ga. to 0.1875-in. for carbon steel.
 Thin-gauge robotic welding is typically done in short-circuit transfer (SCT) mode, as its low heat input is well-suited for thin-gauge welding.
 Some newer automated robotic systems are capable of pulse-on or pulse-on-short-circuit, both of which can be useful for thin-gauge welding so long as their respective heat inputs are comparable to the input achievable through SCT processes.

 For SCT welding of carbon steel, its wire diameters can include sizes such as 0.023, 0.030, 0.035, and 0.045 in.
 In the case of SCT welding of stainless steel, its usual wire diameters are 0.030, 0.035, and 0.045 in., but will run even smaller for thin-gauge materials.